 Erin, the PA, tells me I have gorgeous veins.
 It’s just one of my many redeeming qualities.
 Prone to perfectionism and crippling indecision?
 Yes.
-But hey – at least I have great veins.
-Starting the IV for my ketamine infusions is always an easy process, which is nice.
+But hey – at least I have great veins!
+Starting the IV for my ketamine infusions, which treat my depression, is always an easy process, which is nice.
 This time, we once again did a pretty robust dose of ketamine with some propofol to make it less intense.
 Erin got me set up while we chatted, and then Dr. G popped into the doorway, explained just how many anti-nausea drugs I got (technically four(?), if I remember correctly), and then stopped.
 “What are we NOT going to do a lot of this time?”
 He asked.

 “[brief silence] Looking around!”